BepInEx/BepInEx.MultiFolderLoader/README.md

 ## Enabling mods explicitly

 Alternatively, you can define a list of folders to explicitly load.
 The file format is the same as for [skipping mods](#skipping-mods-explicitly), but instead define `enabledModsListPath` config value.

+## Additional directories

+If you want to load mods from more than one directory, you may set `enableAdditionalDirectories` config value to `true`, and define additional directories in sections `[MultiFolderLoader_<NAME>]`.
+Format is the same as for [original directory](#Installation), except that `enableAdditionalDirectories` wouldn't have additional effect.